martinrotter/rssguard/resources/docs/Documentation.md

 <img src="images/feedly-details.png">

 There are two big downsides of using `developer access token`:
-* It expires after one month and must be renewed.
+* It expires after one month and must be manually renewed.
-* It only allows maximum of 250 API calls per day.
+* It allows maximum of 250 API calls per day.

 ## Downloading files
 RSS Guard offers simple embedded file downloader.